vburckhardt/markdown-llm-corrector/samples/cbr_corrected.md

 - IBM Cloud Kubernetes Service (IKS) -> IS (VPC Infrastructure Services)

 **Note on KMS**: The module supports setting up rules for Key Protect and Hyper Protect Crypto Services.
-By default, the module sets rules for Hyper Protect Crypto Services, but this can be modified to use Key Protect, Hyper Protect, or both Key Protect and Hyper Protect Crypto Services by using the input variable `kms_service_targeted_by_prewired_rules`.
+By default, the module sets rules for Hyper Protect Crypto Services, but you can modify this to use Key Protect, Hyper Protect, or both Key Protect and Hyper Protect Crypto Services using the input variable `kms_service_targeted_by_prewired_rules`.

 **Note on containers-kubernetes**: the module supports the pseudo-service names `containers-kubernetes-management` and `containers-kubernetes-cluster` to distinguish between the cluster and management APIs (see [details](https://cloud.ibm.com/docs/containers?topic=containers-cbr&interface=ui#protect-api-types-cbr) ).
 The module creates separates CBR rules for the two types of APIs by default to align with common real-world scenarios. `containers-kubernetes` can be used to create a CBR targetting both the cluster and management APIs.